riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_condbr_imm_extension.rst

 requiring 6-bytes of instructions.

-This sequence occurs thousands of times in the NB-IoT code, so the proposal is to add immediate forms of the 32-bit condition branch instructions.
+This sequence occurs thousands of times in the Huawei IoT code, so the proposal is to add immediate forms of the 32-bit condition branch instructions.
 For example:

 ``beqi a4, #2, <offset>``